Lower Eyelid and Upper Cheek or Mid-Face Surgery

 This surgery is used to remove puffiness, or bags, of the lower eyelid.
 This puff, or orbital fat, is fat which has prolapsed forward due to a weakening of the septum of the eyelid; a membrane that normally holds the fat back.
 The fat is removed with no skin incision, from the backside of the eyelid.
 No sutures are needed.
 Due to volume loss, the skin might be slightly looser and need a tightening procedure.

-This procedure is used to treat the drooping fat of the upper cheek.
-The cheek fat pad is normally at the upper edge of the cheekbone; due to time, gravity and loosening of tissues, the tissue down over the lower part of the cheekbone, often bunching and sometimes collecting fluid in it.
+This procedure is used to lift the drooping tissue of the upper cheek.
+The cheek fat pad is normally at the upper edge of the cheekbone.
+Over time, there may be loosening of tissue and loss of cheek fat so the tissue bunches over the lower part of the cheek bones; it may also collect fluid.
 This fat pad and some of the tissues that support it can be surgically lifted, smoothing out the bunching and moving that fat of the upper cheek upward.
 This is done through an incision in one of the pre-existing smile lines at the outer corner of the eye.
-If it is done in conjunction with upper eyelid blepharoplasty, the upper eyelid incision can be continued in to one of the smile lines and then the cheek tuck can be performed through that incision.
+If it is done in conjunction with upper eyelid blepharoplasty, the upper eyelid incision can be continued in to one of the smile lines and then the upper cheek can be lifted through that incision.

 Mid-Face Cheek Lift

 This procedure has also been called SOOF Lift (a sub-orbicularis ocular fat pad lift) and is used to lift a drooping upper cheek and lower eyelid.
-Often, there is no excess lower eyelid skin, sometimes because of previous blepharoplasty or from some other skin tightening or surgery condition.
+Often, there is insufficient lower eyelid skin, sometimes because of previous surgery or from a procedure or condition that tightened the skin.
 Therefore, when the cheek drops it pulls the eyelid down with it.
 To correct this, an incision is made through the back side of the eyelid and the upper cheek fat pad is pulled up.
 This elevates the cheek and takes its weight off the eyelid, allowing the eyelid to return to its normal position.